-EDI has proven to be in that it’s provided a secure, standardized way to digitally exchange massive volumes of often-sensitive information.
+EDI has proven to be so valuable for healthcare organizations in that it’s provided a secure, standardized way to digitally exchange massive volumes of often-sensitive information.
 For an industry that’s used all flavor of data format, data value, and data communications method for decades, healthcare EDI software has significantly improved how patient care is delivered and received.

 How Does EDI Work in Healthcare?

 So, what is EDI?
 And what is EDI's place in the healthcare industry?
 Sending data in the medical industry can certainly be complicated.
 Whether it’s the transmission of secure medical records or health insurance reimbursement, confidentiality is of the utmost importance.
 So, it is critical to understand the different standards that a healthcare organization must adhere to in order to protect that sensitive data.

 In 1996, the U.S. Congress enacted the Health Insurance Portability and Accountability Act (HIPAA) to set national standards for electronic healthcare transactions and national identifiers for providers, health insurance plans, and employers.
 HIPAA is designed to improve the efficiency of the healthcare system through the widespread use of EDI via HIPAA EDI transaction sets based on X12.

 In 2009, the Health Information Technology for Economic and Clinical Health Act (HITECH) went a step further in response to the increased use, storage, and transmission of healthcare information within the industry.
 Implementing HIPAA helped to address potential security concerns while also improving data accuracy and access for patient medical records.

 Take this Assesment to Assess Your Current EDI Solution

 Healthcare EDI Transactions